starcraftman/pakit/docs/pakit_recipes.rst

   pakit --remove example exampledep

 My annotations will begin with "#" signs like inline python comments.
-I will also use class and method docstrings.
+I will also use method docstrings to explain details.
-Some of the features of this example are optional, I will make note of this.

 .. code-block:: python